 Broadband on the go is about keeping in touch with family, friends, and your communities using all the typical tools like e-mail and IM, but WiMAX adds face-to-face video conferencing and voice to your connections.

-WiMAX enables a spontaneous lifestyle.
-Location-based services creates a new paradigm in accessing real-time information where and when you need it.
+A spontaneous lifestyle is enabled by WiMAX.
+Location-based services create a new paradigm in accessing real-time information where and when you need it.
 Mobilizing Your Internet 6.

 Receiving TV and Radio on the Go.